rundeck/docs/docs/upgrading/upgrading-to-rundeck-3.3.4.md

 # Upgrading to Rundeck 3.3.4

-## MySQL (Enterprise Only)
+## MySQL
 :::warning
-Starting with Rundeck Enterprise `3.3.4` the MySQL JDBC driver will no longer be bundled in any of the distributions(war, deb, rpm, Docker, etc).
+Starting with Rundeck `3.3.4` the MySQL JDBC driver will no longer be bundled in any of the distributions(war, deb, rpm, Docker, etc).
 You must take action for Rundeck to continue connecting to the database after upgrading.
 :::